Bonyaha/MintGovernance/README.md

 # ERC20 Governor Project
-## this branch has following additions: RBAC(role-based access control)
+### this branch has following additions: vote delegation tracking, flexible quorum settings, and treasury management
 This repository contains a governance system built with OpenZeppelin's Governor contracts.
 Below are instructions for deploying, testing, and interacting with the governance system.

 In this repository, you'll find two contracts: